Earthform-AI/warden-landing/SPRINT.md

 Teaser / Roadmap Tease

 heading: "This is just the beginning.",
 body: "Warden protects.
-Hero heals.
+Steward cares.
 Patriot defends.
 Our drone ecosystem brings AI into the real world — working alongside humans, not replacing them.
 Earthform is building the bridge between humanity and the planet it calls home."

 🧠 3.
 Optional: Rename Section Labels (to match narrative)